My Centerpiece Process

-My inspiration was found via Pinterest, as so many things are these days, and looked something like this.
+My inspiration was found via Pinterest, as so many things are these days, and looked something like these mason jar lanterns.

 (unfortunately I don’t know where this original image came from, my apologies!)

 Perfect for our barn setting, simple, and elegant.
 Plus, I had a hundred mason jars at my disposal left over from my parents canning this fall (I only needed 30).
 I decided to use the quart mason jars as opposed to the smaller ones and am using only one per table.
 All they needed was some yellow to brighten them up and some of my own simple touches.

 I then added some lace around the top of the jar.

 I wanted to make them my own, so I decided to add some twine and buttons instead of rafia and clear pebbles.

 I didn’t really like it though…I thought they looked sloppy and plain.
 Not what I was going for.
 So raffia it was.
 I picked up a couple bundles from Pat Catans ($1 each) and hoped that I liked it better.

 eh.
 Still not what I was going for.
 So I trimmed off the edges, made the bow a little smaller, and stuck it in a grapevine wreath with lace ribbon laced through it.
 MUCH better!